astropy/astropy/docs/development/releasing.rst

  24. Run the ``upload_script.py`` script in `astropy-website` to update the actual web site.

+Modifications for a beta/release candidate release
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For major releases with a lot of changes, we sometimes do beta and/or release candidates to have a chance to catch significant bugs before the true release.
+If the release you are performing is this kind of pre-release, some of the above steps need to be modified.
+The primary difference is that these releases go on the http://testpypi.python.org server instead of the regular PyPI.
+The testpypi server provides a place to test the release and host it, but never appears anywhere on the regular server.
+The price is that testpypi is not guaranteed to be up long-term, but for short-term pre-releases, this is no problem.

+The primary modifications to the release procedure are:

+* When prompted for a version number (step #12), you will need to manually enter something like "1.0b1" or "1.0rc1".
+You should follow this numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools.
+* On steps #17 and #18, where you register and upload to PyPI, it is important that you add the option ``-r https://testpypi.python.org/pypi``.
+This ensures the release information and files are sent to the test server instead of the real PyPI server.
+This will probably require you to set up a ``~/.pypirc`` file appropriate for the testpypi server.
+See https://wiki.python.org/moin/TestPyPI for more on how to do this.
+* Do not do step #19 or later, as those are tasks for an actual release.

 Creating a MacOS X Installer on a DMG